Cerium(III) chloride: Organic synthesis

 Cerium(III) chloride is a reagent in several procedures used in organic synthesis.

 Luche reduction of alpha, beta-unsaturated carbonyl compounds has become a popular method in organic synthesis, where CeCl_{3}·7H_{2}O is used in conjunction with sodium borohydride.
 For example, carvone gives only the allylic alcohol 1 and none of the saturated alcohol 2.
 Without CeCl_{3}, a mixture of 1 and 2 is formed.

 It can also deprotect MEM group to alcohol in the presence of other acetal protecting groups (e.g. THP.)

-Another important use in organic synthesis is for alkylation of ketones, which would otherwise form enolates if simple organolithium reagents were to be used.
-For example, compound 3 would be expected to simply form an enolate without CeCl_{3} being present, but in the presence of CeCl_{3} smooth alkylation occurs:
+Another use in organic synthesis is for alkylation of ketones, which would otherwise form enolates if simple organolithium reagents were to be used.
+For example, compound 3 would be expected to simply form an enolate without CeCl_{3} being present, but in the presence of CeCl_{3} alkylation occurs:

-It is reported that organolithium reagents work more effectively in this reaction than do Grignard reagents.
+Organolithium reagents work more effectively in this reaction than do Grignard reagents.